remix-run/react-router/docs/getting-started/tutorial.md

 }
 ```

-Go ahead and click the links and the back/forward button (if you're using repl.it, you'll need to click the "open in new tab" button in the inline-browser's toolbar).
+Go ahead and click the links and the back/forward button (if you're using StackBlitz, you'll need to click the "Open in New Window" button in the inline-browser's toolbar).
 React Router is now controlling the URL!

 We don't have any routes that render when the URL changes yet, but Link is changing the URL without causing a full page reload.